Dainky/Project-summaries/Jellyfin Automation/README.md

 The main issue with Jellyfin was that you had to **manually install every movie**, name it properly, and move it to the right folder.
 Like I mentioned in the previous log, I had found and even set up some basic automation tasks using **Radarr** and **Prowlarr**, but they were hosted on my main Windows machine.

 That meant every time I downloaded a movie, I had to **transfer it via SCP** to the server — which took forever.
-On top of that, I forgot the login password for both Radarr and Prowlarr (lol), though you can disable authentication in the config if needed.
+On top of that, I forgot the login password for both Radarr and Prowlarr, though you can disable authentication in the config if needed.

 So, the easy solution: move the **entire stack directly to the server**, polish it up, and integrate everything under one automated workflow.
 And that’s exactly what I did.